Harry Crerar: Normandy

-Major operations conducted by First Canadian Army in the Battle of Normandy were Operation Totalize on 7 August and Operation Tractable a week later.
+Major operations conducted by First Canadian Army in the Battle of Normandy were Operation Totalize on 7 August 1944 and Operation Tractable a week later.
 In the earlier fighting in Normandy, Crocker and the commander of the British Second Army, Lieutenant-General Miles Dempsey had expressed doubts about the physical and mental fitness of the commander of the 3rd Canadian Infantry Division, Major-General Rod Keller.
 Crerar was disappointed, as he was considering Keller as a replacement for Burns in Italy.
-Montgomery responded by moving the 3rd Canadian Infantry Division to Simonds's II Canadian Corps, so Canadian officers could take action.
+Montgomery responded by moving the 3rd Canadian Infantry Division to Simonds's II Canadian Corps, so Canadian officers could deal with the situation if they thought that relief was called for.
 Simonds spoke to Keller, and agreed with Dempsey's assessment, but took no action.
 Keller was seriously wounded by American bombers on 8 August, and was succeeded by Major-General Daniel Spry ten days later.
-However, the performance of the 4th Canadian (Armoured) Division in Operation Totalize led to Simonds's relief of its commander, Major-General George Kitching.
+The performance of the 4th Canadian (Armoured) Division in Operation Totalize led to Simonds's relief of its commander, Major-General George Kitching.
 "If it's any comfort to you," Crerar told Kitching, "it may not be long before Montgomery tries to remove me!"

+Clearing the Channel Coast

 After the Allied breakout from Normandy, the First Canadian Army was clearing the Channel Coast.
 The brutal fighting in Normandy had left the First Canadian Army short of men.
 In the confined terrain, the infantry accounted for 76 per cent of all casualties instead of 48 per cent as forecast by the War Office.
 The 2nd Canadian Infantry Division alone was 1,900 infantry short by 26 August.
 Particularly acute was a shortage of French-speaking reinforcements for Les Fusiliers Mont-Royal and Le Régiment de Maisonneuve.
-CMHQ retrained reinforcement for other branches as infantry, and wounded men were returned from hospital as quickly as possible.
+CMHQ retrained reinforcements for other branches as infantry, and wounded men were returned from hospital as quickly as possible.
 Despite these expedients, by 31 August, the First Canadian Army was 4,318 men short.
 Crerar resisted suggestions that training time for reinforcements be cut.
 Nor was the problem confined to Canadian troops; on 17 August Crerar received a reminder from the Polish Commander-in-Chief, General Kazimierz Sosnkowski that the Polish forces were having difficulty in obtaining reinforcements.